philpax/philpax.github.io/content/blog/abusing-the-c-preprocessor/index.md

 #define JOIN( a, b ) JOIN_INTERNAL( a, b )
 ```

-We use two macros here because our main `JOIN` macro needs to expand its arguments (which will be macros themselves!) before passing it onto `JOIN_INTERNAL` - otherwise, the macros will go through without being expanded, which will not produce the desired results.
+We use two macros here because our main `c:JOIN` macro needs to expand its arguments (which will be macros themselves!) before passing it onto `c:JOIN_INTERNAL` - otherwise, the macros will go through without being expanded, which will not produce the desired results.

 # Binary Operators